97th Air Mobility Wing: Cold War

 The wing consisted of a combat group, an airdrome group, a maintenance and supply group, and a medical group.
-The unit's March 1948 history stated: "The mission of the 97th Bombardment Wing (VHB) is to man, train, and maintain a self-sustaining strategic bombardment group capable of operations in any theater."
-While in Alaska (1947–1948), the 97th flew Boeing B-29 Superfortress training missions over the Arctic Ocean, testing the aircraft and maintenance crews in the harsh climate.
-At the end of the Alaskan deployment the wing returned to Smoky Hill AFB, near Salina, Kansas, in March 1948.
+The unit's March 1948 history stated: "The mission of the 97th Bombardment Wing is to man, train, and maintain a self-sustaining strategic bombardment group capable of operations in any theater."
+While in Alaska), the 97th flew Boeing B-29 Superfortress training missions over the Arctic Ocean, testing the aircraft and maintenance crews in the harsh climate.
+At the end of the Alaskan deployment the wing returned to Smoky Hill Air Force Base, near Salina, Kansas, in March 1948.

-Throughout its existence the 97th Bombardment Wing contributed to the deterrence of nuclear war with the former Soviet Union by being prepared to execute Emergency War Order (EWO) assignments.
+Throughout its existence the 97th Bombardment Wing contributed to the deterrence of nuclear war with the former Soviet Union by being prepared to execute Emergency War Order assignments.
 It continually demonstrated its resolve in the same manner as other SAC bombardment wings, primarily by maintaining the Operation Chrome Dome aerial-alert capability and by keeping crews on ground alert, capable of launching bomber sorties within minutes.
 The wing's tankers participated in the Atlantic, Pacific, European, and Alaskan Tanker Task Forces, ensuring that the bombers would be able to reach their targets.
 Until the Soviet Union's demise in 1989 the crews of the 97th trained for war, unless other world events demanded their attention.